-I’m an author, activist, and information technologist.
+I’m an author, activist, and recovering information technologist.
 I hail from Chicago, but my family relocated to the Bay Area in 1970 so I’ve spent most of my life in California.
-I graduated from UC Berkeley in 1982 with a degree in English.
-Since 2007 I’ve supported research computing on the campus through my work in the university’s information technology division.
-I write, organize as a grassroots activist, and study Tai Chi Chuan in Berkeley, California.
+I graduated from UC Berkeley in 1982 with a degree in English, and began working on the campus in 1992.
+From 2007-2019 I supported research computing on the campus in the university’s Information Technology and Research, Teaching, and Learning departments.
+I currently write, organize as a grassroots activist, and study Tai Chi Chuan in Berkeley, California.

 My short fiction has appeared in Garo, Stoneboat Literary Journal, Five Fingers Review and Christopher Street.
 Soon after my mom passed — far too early — I wrote an essay-length memoir piece that was anthologized in Our Mothers’ Spirits (HarperCollins, 1997).
 I share screenplay credit for an anti-apartheid movement documentary — you can find an excerpt of Soweto to Berkeley (Cinema Guild, 1988) on YouTube.
 I blog at One Finger Typing and on Daily Kos.
 Check out Goodreads for a taste of what I like to read.